Tips for horse show grooming

 Things to keep up with at home so horse show grooming is easy:

 - Mane taming.
-This may include pulling, training to lay to one side, and even practice braiding.
+This may include pulling, training to lay to one side, and even practicing braiding.
 This is a great way to get your horse used to having his mane handled and braided.
 Show day is no time to find out that he hates being braided!

 - Any manure stain management.
 Deal with this daily so the stains don’t become impossible to remove.
+Part of this is NOT blasting your horse with stain-removing shampoos and detergents.
+You want your horse’s natural oil to do the job of stain repelling.

 - Tack TLC.
 Keep up with cleaning, conditioning, and safety inspections.